kerta1n/docker-py-update/README.md

 # docker-py-update
 #!/bin/kerta1n

-An extremely simple python script to update Docker compose-d containers A script I made to update my (and you can too) docker containers.
+A script I made to update my (and you can too) docker containers.
 I run debian 11, with the following being how I store files and how this script is intended to work:

 `~/docker` holds everything docker container'ed